Mystara: The Savage Coast

-Mystara includes the Savage Coast, a coastal area located in the south central part of the Brun continent, to the south and west of Hule.
-The area is a 2,000 mile long frontier coastline about 2,000 miles to the west of the Known World.
+Mystara includes the Savage Coast, a coastal area located in the south-central part of the Brun continent, to the south and west of Hule.
+The area is a 2000-mile frontier coastline about 2000 miles west of the Known World.

-This part of Mystara is affected by the Red Curse, a sinister enchantment which eventually kills its inhabitants through mutation unless the (fictional) metal cinnabryl is worn in contact with the body.
+This part of Mystara is affected by the Red Curse.
+This sinister enchantment eventually kills its inhabitants through mutation unless the (fictional) metal cinnabryl is worn in contact with the body.
 The specifics of the "Red Curse" include mutilation of the body and extreme degeneration of physical and mental health.
-It also imprisons the inhabitants of the region, as debilitating effects result if they leave the cursed area.
+It also imprisons the region's inhabitants, as debilitating effects result if they leave the cursed area.

 Atmosphere

-Savage Coast's swashbuckling flavor is very different from that of the "Known World", closer in atmosphere to that of the Age of Exploration than the fantasy middle-ages/renaissance tone of the Known World.
-The Savage Coast is complete with gunpowder ("Smokepowder") weaponry.
+Savage Coast's swashbuckling flavor is very different from that of the Known World, closer in atmosphere to that of the Age of Discovery than the fantasy middle-ages/renaissance tone of the Known World.
+The Savage Coast is complete with gunpowder ("smokepowder") weaponry.

 Publication history

 The first published information on the area was the module X9 The Savage Coast for Dungeons & Dragons Expert Set.
-The region was later expanded in Dungeon magazine issues 6 and 7 (1987) with the adventure "Tortles of the Purple Sage".
+The region was later expanded in Dungeon magazine issues #6 and 7 (1987) with the adventure "Tortles of the Purple Sage".

 Two series in Dragon Magazine, "The Princess Ark" and the "Known World Grimoire", described the Savage Coast in more detail.
 These articles were partially reprinted in the D&D game accessory Champions of Mystara (1993).

-The Savage Coast In 1994 was spun off into a campaign setting for Advanced Dungeons & Dragons (2nd Edition).
-This area was published in its own boxed set entitled Red Steel, and later republished on-line as the Savage Coast.
-An expansion, Savage Baronies, was released the next year.
-These supplements were for AD&D 2nd edition, as all the previous material had been for the "Classic" version of D&D.
+The Savage Coast in 1994 was spun off into a campaign setting for Advanced Dungeons & Dragons (2nd Edition).
+This area was published in its own boxed set entitled Red Steel, and later republished online as the Savage Coast.
+An expansion, Savage Baronies, was released the following year.
+These supplements were for Advanced Dungeons & Dragons 2nd edition, as all the previous material had been for the "Classic" version of D&D.

-In 1996 the setting was revised and re-released under the AD&D: Odyssey line as three fully online products available for free download.
-This range included the base Savage Coast Campaign Book by Tim Beach and Bruce Heard, a supplement Savage Coast: Orc's Head and a Monstrous Compendium Appendix.
+In 1996, the setting was revised and re-released under the AD&D: Odyssey line as three fully online products available for free download.
+This range included the base Savage Coast Campaign Book by Tim Beach and Bruce Heard, a supplement Savage Coast: Orc's Head, and a Monstrous Compendium Appendix.

 The continent of Davania

 Even though most of the Known World civilizations historically originated from this part of the planet, it did not see much development while the Mystara product line was still in production.
 The only major appearance of the continent was in Dragon magazine, where parts of it were sketched out during the Voyage of the Princess Ark series, by Known World Product Manager Bruce Heard.

-In recent years, many Mystara fans have been turning their attention to Davania with fan-made material.
+Many Mystara fans have been turning their attention to Davania with fan-made material in recent years.

 The continent of Skothar

 Very little was officially developed for this part of Mystara.
-Ever since the Mystara product line was discontinued, fans have created their own material for this part of Mystara.
+Since the Mystara product line was discontinued, fans have created their material for this part of Mystara.